 - Although chips are used in the events, race times and top finisher awards are based on gun time.
-Chips are used to track splits, finish times and track runners on the course.
+Chips track splits, finish times and track runners on the course.

 Where will race results be posted?

 - We will share the link via email and social media before the event.
-Friends can track your progress during the event if you are running a longer distance with splits.
+Friends can track your progress during the event if you run a longer distance and cross the timing mat.
 After the race results are finalized, they will be linked on our Ultrasignup page.